 50 years of naturalization ceremonies at Monticello

-This July 4th marks the 50th anniversary of the first naturalization ceremony held at Monticello.
+July 4, 2012, marked the 50th anniversary of the first naturalization ceremony held at Monticello.
 Since 1963, more than 3,000 people from every corner of the globe have taken the oath of citizenship at the annual Monticello Independence Day Celebration and Naturalization Ceremony.
 These individuals come from far and wide, each with their own unique story about their path to citizenship.

 Like each naturalized citizen, each featured speaker at Monticello's July 4th celebration comes bearing his or her own unique story.
 From presidential visits and speeches from famous Americans such as Sam Waterston, I.M.
 Pei and General Colin Powell, to moving tales of triumph from national figures such as Robert Goizueta, Vartan Gregorian and Madeleine Albright -- once newly minted citizens themselves -- each speech remains a stirring reminder of the value of American citizenship.
 These are truly American stories.